hzlmn/week-learning/mongodb.md

 `MongoDB` is document-oriented NoSQL storage system with flexible quering mechanism.
 Being that said, it mean that MongoDB do not store data in old fashioned table oriented manner.
 Instead it store data in `Documents` with flexible schemas (each document can have uniq set of fields) and groups them in `Collections` that related to certain `database`.
-Mongo use `JavaScript` like language for perfoming query operations.
+Mongo shell use `JavaScript` language for perfoming query operations.

 #### Usage